gdg-x/hoverboard/data/faq.md

  - **Jaron Lanier**: visionary technologist, writer, entrepreneur and musician
  - **Tristan Harris**: co-founder, Center for Humane Technology

-#### Panel Discussions
+### Panel Discussions

 **`Economy`**

 *Competition Policy in Global Perspective*

-- **Fiona Scott Morton**, Theodore Nierenberg Professor of Economics at the Yale University School of Management
+ - **Fiona Scott Morton**: Theodore Nierenberg Professor of Economics at the Yale University School of Management

-- **Juliana Oliveira Domingues**, Professor of Economic Law, Universidade de São Paulo, Faculdade de Direito de Ribeirão Preto
+ - **Juliana Oliveira Domingues**: Professor of Economic Law, Universidade de São Paulo, Faculdade de Direito de Ribeirão Preto

-- **Andrea Butelmann**, Director of the Masters in Applied Economics and Public Policy (MAPE), Universidad Alberto Hurtado, Santiago de Chile, Chile and former minister of the tribunal for the Defense of Free Competition; Chief of the Market Development Division at the Ministry of Economy and President of the Central Anti-Monopoly Preventive Commission for Chile
+ - **Andrea Butelmann**: Director of the Masters in Applied Economics and Public Policy (MAPE), Universidad Alberto Hurtado, Santiago de Chile, Chile and former minister of the tribunal for the Defense of Free Competition; Chief of the Market Development Division at the Ministry of Economy and President of the Central Anti-Monopoly Preventive Commission for Chile

-- **Cristina Caffarra**, Vice President, Head of European Competition Practice, Charles River Associates
+ - **Cristina Caffarra**: Vice President, Head of European Competition Practice, Charles River Associates
  - Moderator: **Glen Weyl**, Principal Research, Microsoft Research and Chairman, RadicalxChange Foundation

 *New Directions for Economic Development in the Global South*

-- **Mwiya Musokotwane**, CEO, Thebe Investment Management, Zambia
+ - **Mwiya Musokotwane**:CEO, Thebe Investment Management, Zambia

-- **Tamara Winter**, Center for Innovative Governance Research and Mercatus Center at George Mason University
+ - **Tamara Winter**:  Center for Innovative Governance Research and Mercatus Center at George Mason University

-- **Michael Matheson Miller**, Research Fellow at The Acton Institute and Director and Producer of Poverty, Inc. (2014), an award-winning documentary on the global poverty industrial complex
+ - **Michael Matheson Miller**: Research Fellow at The Acton Institute and Director and Producer of Poverty, Inc. (2014), an award-winning documentary on the global poverty industrial complex

-- Moderator: **Ananya Chakravarti**, Assistant Professor of History, Georgetown University and Board Member, RadicalxChange Foundation
+ - Moderator: **Glen Weyl**, **Ananya Chakravarti**, Assistant Professor of History, Georgetown University and Board Member, RadicalxChange Foundation

 **`Politics`**